All Episodes

 He's a good negotiator, and he's trying to bring the factions together, and I give him a lot of credit for that.

-And I just think they got the cart before the horse releasing this, rolling this out before they had built a consensus, and I think they could have saved themselves and the president a lot of headaches by doing it differently, but what do I know?
+And I just think they got the cart before the horse releasing this, rolling this out before they had built the consensus.

 I'm just a private sector guy.

-You're spot on, Sean, spot on.
+You're spot on, Sean.

-All right, Congressman Jim Jordan, Congressman Mark Meadows, thank you both for being with us 800-941 Sean.
+All right, Congressman Jim Jordan, Congressman Mark Meadows, thank you both for being with us, 800-941 Sean.

 If you want to be a part of the program, Sarah Carter, the latest on the deep state at the top of the hour, and you won't believe what Project Veritas has released.